Baba Gana Kingibe: Early diplomatic career

 In 1972, he joined the Nigerian Foreign Service as an external affairs officer.
 His first posting was the Nigerian High Commission in London as a senior political counsellor and later became the head of the political desk.
 Following the 1976 Nigerian coup d'état attempt, Kingibe was seconded to the Supreme Military Headquarters (SMHQ) as the Principal Political Secretary serving under military triumvir General Shehu Yar'Adua from 1976 to 1979, where he was involved in the planning of the military's transfer of power programme: states creation and national delimitation, local government reforms and the constitutional drafting committee of the Second Nigerian Republic.

-He simultaneously served as the Principal Political Secretary in the Office of the President between 1976 to 1981, serving both General Olusegun Obasanjo and President Shehu Shagari.
+He simultaneously served as the Principal Political Secretary in the Office of the President between 1976 and 1981, serving both General Olusegun Obasanjo and President Shehu Shagari.
 In 1981, at the age of 36, he was appointed the Nigerian Ambassador to Greece and Cyprus serving from 1981 to 1984; and later served as Nigerian Ambassador to Pakistan.
 In 1986, military president General Ibrahim Babangida appointed Kingibe as Permanent Secretary of Special Services, overseeing the activities of security and intelligence services; and liaising with the military presidency.
 He later served as the Secretary of the Constituent Assembly from 1988 to 1989.